 Am I dreaming?
 Power paint rollers—a dream come true.
-(Looking for paint sprayers?
-We have some below, but see our post with full details).
+Widen your scope with paint sprayer: these are the best power roller engines, and there are some below, but see our post with full details.

-The skinny: if you just want the bottom line: Graco Magnum Airless Sprayer with the power roller attachments.
-For the money, it’s my #1 choice for a decent machine that will last a lifetime.
+The skinny: if you just want the bottom line: Graco Magnum X5 Airless Sprayer with the power roller attachments.
+For the money, it’s my #1 recommendation for a non-pro.
+It’s a decent machine that will last a lifetime.

 Where do my opinions on paint power rollers come from?